Omar-Arabi1/opfo/README.md

     pip/pipx install opfo

 > [!TIP]
-> *it is recommended to use pipx and not pip because it is better for CLI tools, pip will install the cli tool as a python library*
+> *it is recommended to use pipx and not pip because it is better for CLI tools, also pip will install the cli tool as a python library*
 > *which it isn't*